ASUNA & Jan Jelinek

 Roméo Poirier

 Poirier takes music seriously as a time-based art – not just in the sense of duration, but also in the way time is refracted into autobiographical experience, historical dimensions and stages of evolution.
-He creates a succession of new balances between various tempos, iterations and developments.

 Jonathan Scherk